ehlesp/smallab-k8s-pve-guide/G018 - K3s cluster setup 01 ~ Requirements and arrangement.md

 ## Arrangement of VMs and services

-Now that we have a rough idea about what each software requires, it's time to stablish a proper arrangement for them.
+Now that you have a rough idea about what each software requires, it's time to stablish a proper arrangement for them.
 So, in my virtual hardware of four-single-threaded cores CPU and 8 GiB of RAM, I'll go with three VMs with the hardware configuration listed next:

-- **One VM** with 2 vCPU and 2 GiB of RAM.
+- **One VM with 2 vCPU and 2 GiB of RAM**\
   This will become the K3s **server** (_master_) node of the Kubernetes cluster.

-- **Two VMs** with 3 vCPU and 2 GiB of RAM.
+- **Two VMs with 3 vCPU and 2 GiB of RAM**\
   These will be K3s **agent** (_worker_) nodes where most of the Kubernetes pods will run.

-If your hardware setup has more RAM and cores than mine, you can consider either putting more VMs in your system or just assigning them more RAM and vCPUs.
+If your hardware setup has more RAM and cores than the one used in this guide, you can consider either putting more VMs in your system or just assigning them more RAM and vCPUs.
 Also, since all your VMs will run on the same host, Proxmox VE will be able to use [**KSM and Auto-Ballooning** for a more efficient and dynamic shared use of RAM among them](https://pve.proxmox.com/wiki/Dynamic_Memory_Management).

 ## References